jakerachleff/foodtruckFinder/README.md

 ####Body

-Body contains one of two things: an error message, or a list of json entries to DataSF's database of foodtrucks in San Francisco
+If the HTTP status code is 200, body contains a list of json entries to DataSF's database of foodtrucks within radius meters of the client.
+If the HTTP status code is not 200, then body contains a short error message.
+For example, if a variable is left out of the query string, body will contain a string that reads "malformed query string."

 ######Error Message